-6 interconnection allows for maximum discharging and charging of the pumped storage units.
+6 interconnection allows for congestion-free output and charging of the pumped storage units.

-7 Analysis was conducted to ascertain if any of the units acted in conflict with one another.
-At no time did

-8 any one unit generate while either of the other two units pumped, and similarly, at no time did any one
+Analysis was conducted to ascertain if any of the units acted in conflict with one another.
+At no time did any one unit generate while either of the other two units pumped, and similarly, at no time did any one